 - For Centennial, the Los Angeles County Board of Supervisors gave final approval to the specific plan on April 30, 2019.
-The specific plan for Centennial includes 19,333 residential units and more than 10.1 million square feet of commercial space. - For Grapevine, the court ruled that portions of the EIR required corrections and ordered that the County rescind the Grapevine project approvals until such supplemental environmental analysis was completed in December 2018.
-The Company is working on filing new applications to re-entitle the Grapevine project in 2019. - For MV, we have a fully entitled project and received approval of Tentative Tract Map 1 for our first four phases of development.
-The timing of the MV development in the coming years will be dependent on the strength of both the economy and the real estate market, including both primary and second home markets.
+The specific plan for Centennial includes 19,333 residential units and more than 10.1 million square feet of commercial space.
+The Company is working with the County of Los Angeles and the Los Angeles County Board of Supervisors to address the recently filed action in Los Angeles Superior Court.
+See Note 12 (Commitments and Contingencies) of the Notes to Unaudited Consolidated Financial Statements for further discussion. - For Grapevine, in December 2018, the Kern County Superior Court ruled that portions of the environmental impact report required corrections and ordered that Kern County rescind the Grapevine project approvals until such supplemental environmental analysis was completed.
+The Company is working on filing new applications to re-entitle the Grapevine project. - For MV, we have a fully entitled project and received approval of Tentative Tract Map 1 for our first four phases of development.
+The timing of the MV development in the coming years will depend on the strength of both the economy and the real estate market, including both primary and second home markets.
 In moving the project forward, we will focus on the preparation of engineering leading to the final map for the first phases of MV, consumer and market research studies and fine tuning of development business plans, as well as defining the possible capital funding sources for this development.
 Over the next several years, we expect to explore funding opportunities for the future development of MV.
 Such funding opportunities could come from a variety of sources, such as joint ventures with financial partners, debt financing, or the Company's issuance of additional common stock.